ethansilvas/aws-lex-robo-advisor/README.md

 ## Usage

-The Jupyter notebook [machine_learning_trading_bot.ipynb](./machine_learning_trading_bot.ipynb) will provide all steps of the data collection, preparation, and analysis.
-Data visualizations are shown inline and accompanying analysis responses are provided.
+The lambda function [lambda_function.py](./lambda_function.py) will provide the logic for a bot with similar configurations to how I have mine set up.

 ---